 - Types of knowledge

-- How to build a knowledge management system
+- How to create a knowledge management system

 What is knowledge management?

-The description above is probably the most succinct summary of knowledge management that we could hope to achieve.
+The above quote is probably the most succinct summary of knowledge management we know of.

-Have you ever not known how to accomplish a task, and had to instead ask someone for help or refer to some kind of documentation?
+Have you ever struggled to accomplish a task?
+Then had to ask someone for help or refer to some kind of documentation?

-All of these are examples of knowledge management in action.
+These are all examples of knowledge management in action.

-The easiest way to explain it, from a business perspective, is that knowledge management is all about collecting information and expertise on a particular topic, storing it in an accessible way, sharing it with those who need it, and using it to better achieve your goals.
+The easiest way to explain knowledge management is to say it is all about collecting information and expertise on a particular topic.
+It is then stored in an accessible way, shared with those who need it, and used to better achieve your goals.

-Think of it as a way to consistently use what you know and learn from your mistakes instead of blundering forwards on a bunch of assumptions.
+Think of it as a way to consistently use what you know and learn from your mistakes.
+This is instead of blundering forwards on a bunch of assumptions.

 For example, let’s say that your manager asks you for a monthly sales report.
 You might use a process like this one here:

-Once you have that knowledge it’s a cinch to create the report and present it to your manager.
-In turn, they can analyze the results, see what needs improvement, and make a call on how to do so.
+Once you have that knowledge, it’s a cinch to create the report and present it to your manager.
+They can then analyze the results, see what needs improvement and make a decision.

 You didn’t know everything off-hand from the beginning, and neither should you be expected to.
-There is too much going on in our daily work and lives to be able to memorize absolutely everything that we need to know.
+There is too much going on in our daily work and lives to be able to memorize everything.

 Instead, the knowledge that you needed was made available so that you and your manager could use it.

 If you’re a long-time member of the Process Street blog, you’ll know just how crazy we are about processes.
-We believe it’s important to document your processes so that everyone knows what they need to be doing at any given time without having to stop and ask for directions – the productivity gains alone are staggering.
+We believe it’s important to document your processes.
+This is so that everyone knows what they need to be doing at any given time and without having to stop to ask for directions.
+The productivity gains alone are staggering.

 Imagine that it’s your first day at a new job.
 You haven’t been trained beforehand and you aren’t familiar with the duties you’re expected to perform.

 Knowledge management isn’t just vital to learning how to perform new tasks though.
-It’s crucial to running any kind of test and reliably improving your processes and practices.
+It’s crucial to run any kind of test and reliably improve your processes and practices.

-While we’re technically a piece of business process management software, the entire field of process management wouldn’t exist at all without the theories behind knowledge management.
+While we’re technically a piece of workflow management software, process management wouldn’t exist at all without the theories behind knowledge management.

-Think about it; process management is all about documenting your regular tasks in a way that lets you identify any recurring problems, ensure that everything is done correctly, and up to a certain quality standard.
+Think about it. process management is all about documenting your regular tasks in a way that lets you identify any recurring problems.
+That way you ensure that everything is done correctly, and up to a certain quality standard.
 It’s the backbone of any thriving business.

 The history of knowledge management

-Even if you haven’t heard the term “knowledge management” before, I can guarantee that you’ve experienced the benefits of it.
-Whether you’ve reminded your friends of something you did together, read a book for fun, or looked up how to do something using the internet, you’ve benefitted from that shared knowledge.
+Even if you haven’t heard the term “knowledge management” before, I can guarantee that you’ve experienced its benefits.
+Whether you’ve read a book for fun or looked up how to do something using the internet, you’ve benefitted from that shared knowledge.

-One of the earliest mentions of knowledge management as we know it today, however, came from Peter Drucker in 1959.
+One of the earliest mentions of knowledge management, as we know it today, came from Peter Drucker in 1959.
 Coining the term “knowledge worker”, he identified workers who use their knowledge to improve and deploy products and services.

-Drucker and Paul Strassmann further studied the importance of knowledge as a resource that organizations could use, while others such as Chris Argyris, Christopher Bartlett, and Dorothy Leonard-Barton more specifically looked into the elements of how knowledge is managed.
+Drucker and Paul Strassmann further studied the importance of knowledge as a resource that organizations could use.
+Others such as Chris Argyris, Christopher Bartlett, and Dorothy Leonard-Barton looked more specifically into the elements of how knowledge is managed.

-With these and many other studies, by the mid-1980s it was widely appreciated that knowledge played an important part as a competitive element of any business.
+By the mid-1980s, it was widely agreed that knowledge played an important part as a competitive element of business.

-This realization led to the formation of the Initiative for Managing Knowledge Assets in 1989 to serve as a base for managing knowledge.
-Shortly after the topic reached a wider audience through the appearance of knowledge management-related articles in high-end journals such as the Harvard Business Review and the publication of books such as The Knowledge-Value Revolution by Taichi Sakaiya in 1991.
+This realization led to the formation of the Initiative for Managing Knowledge Assets in 1989.
+It served as a base for managing knowledge.
+Shortly after the topic reached a wider audience, knowledge management-related articles appeared in high-end journals such as the Harvard Business Review.
+There was also the publication of books such as The Knowledge-Value Revolution by Taichi Sakaiya in 1991.

-Interest in the practice has only grown over the years, with major consulting firms like Ernst & Young taking full advantage of it, with many others focusing on specific areas of knowledge management such as change management, best practices, business process management, and risk management.
+Interest in the practice has only increased over the years.
+Major consulting firms, such as Ernst & Young, take full advantage of knowledge management.
+Many others have decided to focus on specific areas of knowledge management, such as change management, best practices, business process management, and risk management.